 Cities magnify and intensify major processes of transformation.
 They should and indeed want to be socially responsible, innovative, green, sustainable and smart.
 But is that feasible?
 And all at the same time?
 For many cities, the data revolution poses a major challenge – after all, urban living is not just about having Wi-Fi in the park.
 But how exactly do we go about creating these cities of the future?
-What needs to be done to make sure no one gets left behind?
-How can good decisions, valuable data and meaningful participation be linked up?
-And what happens where things aren’t so ‘smart’?
+What needs to be done to make sure no one is left behind?
+How can good decisions, valuable data and meaningful participation find a common ground?
+And what happens in places in which/where things are not so ‘smart’?

 RNE hosts: Prof. Dr. Wolfgang Schuster, Prof. Dr. Ulrich Schraml

 Andreas Feicht, Wuppertaler Stadtwerke Energie und Wasser AG